Everyone appreciates that as a parent you can have bad days. But what do you do when those days turn into weeks, and the weeks turn into months?

 All too often, mental health, particularly in the culture of expat lives, can be overlooked as simply settling down stress.
 “How could anyone possibly be ‘miserable’ in a beautiful place like Thailand?”
 “Life must be so much easier now that your financial worries are less?”
 “Look how happy your children are in their new life!
 Why aren’t you?”
 These are all questions I’ve personally heard whilst settling into a new life in Bangkok.

-Anyone else that is feeling the way I did, this is just to reassure you that you’re not alone, even if you’re feeling isolated in a strange country.
+For anyone who is feeling this way, we can reassure you that you’re not alone, even if you’re feeling isolated in a strange country.
 You will find your way.
 This won’t go on forever and you’re far stronger than you think you are.
-Also, seek out mental health resources in Bangkok.
-It may be harder to find the services in English that are right for you, but they do exist.